macvaz/modern-data-stack/README.md

   - HMS (Hive MetaStore): v3.1.3
 ```

-Since the open-source big data ecosystem is vibrant, this **modern data stack is always evolving**.
+Since the open-source big data ecosystem is vibrant, this **modern-data-stack is always evolving**.
 Currently, only the above projects are integrated but in a near future, other complementary and promising projects will be considered like:

 ```bash
   - OpenMetadata (data catalog)